 The jury is now in the process of evaluation.
-The results will be announced 20th of May.
+Final Jury meeting will be 2nd of June.

 The aim of the Rammed Earth House competition is to design an experimental building made of rammed earth at a specifically selected location in the South-east region of Slovenia.
 Rammed earth is one of the most sustainable materials in the world, accessible practically anywhere, and its properties enable a healthy and sustainable living environment.
 Earth houses improve indoor air quality and are energy efficient.

 The competition location is in the village of Dobrava near Škocjan, on a flat landscape near the river Krka.
 It is one of the few farms in the area that has retained the characteristics of an early 20th-century farm.
 Ten buildings in a typically clustered typology stand on the site.
 The western part of the location is forested.
 This part is the location of the Rammed earth house competition.